-HBU is not here to produce a specified number of new professionals every year.
-Instead, we hope that by providing the best education possible, we can help you go beyond qualifying for the career of your dreams.
-Learn how to be a musician, a teacher, an accountant, a biologist, or a nurse, yes, but remember also to ask yourself these questions: What am I meant to do?
+At HBU, we hope that by providing the best education possible, we can help you go beyond qualifying for the career of your dreams.
+Learn how to be a teacher, a lawyer, an accountant, an artist, a biologist, or a nurse, yes, but remember also to ask yourself these questions: What am I meant to do?
 What is my contribution?
 What will my legacy be?
 HBU is a place where you can discover your calling.
 It is our privilege to be your partner in that endeavor.
 Make your years at the University the most memorable of your life.